 These values sound easy?
 Well, there are many misunderstandings and common problems when applying these values.
 Here are some examples.

-Committing to something that you don’t understand because you are told to by your boss.
-Committing yourself to the team and Sprint Goal.
+Committing to something that you don’t understand because you are told to by your boss instead of committing yourself to the team and Sprint Goal.

-Focusing on keeping the customer happy.
-Being focused on the Sprint and its goal.
+Focusing on keeping the customer happy instead of being focused on the Sprint and its goal.

-Telling everyone everything about all your work.
-Highlighting when you have challenges and problems that are stopping you from success.
+Telling everyone everything about all your work instead of highlighting when you have challenges and problems that are stopping you from success.

-Thinking you are helping the team by being a hero.
-Helping people to learn the things that you are good at and not judging the things that others aren’t good at.
+Thinking you are helping the team by being a hero instead of helping people to learn the things that you are good at and not judging the things that others aren’t good at.

-Even after the decision has been made continuing to push back.
-Being transparent, but willing to change even if that means accepting that you are wrong, or that your opinion is not the direction that the team is going.
+Even after the decision has been made continuing to push back instead of being transparent, but willing to change even if that means accepting that you are wrong, or that your opinion is not the direction that the team is going.